 Sometimes an objection comes up when practicing how to visualize this way.
 It may feel like you are lying to yourself even though you feel aligned with reaching your specific goal.
-I solve this for myself by telling my subconscious mind that we are creating something together.
+If this happens, explain to your subconscious mind that we are creating something together.
 Explain that you are giving it instructions for upgrading the system and rewriting old, outdated programs because, even though it does not like change, this goal is in your best interest.

-When you are writing and speaking affirmations, a simple change in wording can make a huge difference in how you feel about it and whether your SCM accepts or rejects it.
+When writing and speaking affirmations, a simple change in wording can make a huge difference in how you feel about it and whether your SCM accepts or rejects it.

 Use this knowledge to your advantage.
 How to visualize and affirm effectively has a lot to do with the subconscious mind.
 Two of its main jobs are to keep you safe and to prove you right.
-It cannot be tricked into doing what it is not programmed to do or primed to accept new beliefs.
+It cannot be tricked to go against its programming or primed to accept new beliefs.
 It aligns your true beliefs with reality and vice versa.
-This is how it manifests.
+This is how the subconscious manifests.

-Your subconscious mind can and does learn by repetition and association, especially when emotion is involved.
+Your nonconscious mind can and does learn by repetition and association, especially when emotion is involved.
 When it learns to associate your visualization with positive emotions and feelings in the body, it quickly accepts your images and affirmations.
-If you have ever experienced a trauma, you know just how quickly this can happen.
+If you have ever experienced a trauma, you know just how fast this can happen.
 You can thank your emotional response for that.

-Practice your affirming and visualization techniques at least twice a day.
+The nonconscious mind is programmed to keep you in your comfort zone.
+Practice your affirming and visualization techniques at least twice a day to make the new habits and desires familiar.
 If you are using tangible images, train yourself to look at them whenever you are nearby.
 The more often the better.
 Post your images and written affirmations in easy-to-see places.